prisma-collective/docs/docs/processes/Enactment.md

 What do these patterns say about the process?
 How do these patterns speak to the ecosystem?
 What can they show us?

+# Onboarding Call Series
+In the lead-up to